fbpx

 Receiving Centrelink payments shouldn't hold you back from owning a car.
 Contrary to popular belief, many lenders offer car loans for people on Centrelink benefits – even with a lower income or bad credit.

-You can explore your options right here with Savvy.
+Whether you're a single parent receiving Centrelink payments or a recipient of a disability pension, you can explore your options right here with Savvy.
 Our lender partners have experience with people in a variety of circumstances and understand your unique needs.
 Get started today with a quick online quote today!

 Can I get a car loan on Centrelink payments?

 • Type of Centrelink payments: not all Centrelink payments are treated the same for car loans.
-Fixed payments like Family Tax Benefits, Parenting Payments, Disability Support Pension, Aged Pension and Carer Payments are seen as regular income due to their consistent nature.
+Fixed payments like Family Tax Benefits, Parenting Payments, Disability Support Pension, Aged Pension, Service Pension and Carer Payments are seen as regular income due to their consistent nature.
 However, temporary payments that stop once you find employment, such as the Youth Allowance and JobSeeker Payments are not typically viewed as income.

 Can I get a car loan on Centrelink with bad credit?